 Wine cocktails have a great range.
 From simple spritzers for yourself to fancy formulas you will want to share, there is a great wine recipe waiting to be mixed up.

-Sangrias for summer mulled wine for winter, stunning bridal drinks, and quick ways to dress up an inexpensive bottle, you won't tire from mixing your favorite red and white wines.
+From sangrias for summer, mulled wine for winter, stunning bridal drinks, and quick ways to dress up an inexpensive bottle, you won't tire from mixing your favorite red and white wines.
 Let's revisit some of our old favorites and discover new recipes in the world of wine.

 01 of 10

 Sangria comes in many flavors today and no matter which recipe you choose, there's no doubting that it is the ultimate wine punch.
-The White Peach Sangria is a lighter and brighter recipe that is perfect for summer parties.
+This white peach sangria is a lighter and brighter recipe that is perfect for summer parties.

-For this recipe, you will turn to a classic white wine and the mango-flavored rum is another fun twist.
-The peach schnapps brings in that fruit's flavor while adding a hint of sweetness which plays very well against the bright citrus.
+For this recipe, choose a classic white wine.
+The mango-flavored rum is another fun twist.
+The peach schnapps brings in a fruity flavor while adding a hint of sweetness, which plays very well against the bright citrus.

 02 of 10